 Group for community theatre (in English)

-Every other Thursday, starting in September 2019 @ Villa Leipzig
+Thursdays, starting in October 2019 @ Villa Leipzig

 Are you part of the English speaking community in Leipzig?

 Have you been looking for a way to connect with other people interested in doing theatre?

 Are you interested in non-traditional kinds of theatre which can be practiced by non-professional actors and actresses?

 Then come and join us in Mansion Theatre!

 With this project, we aim to...